NTSC/PAL/SECAM & PERITEL?

 Also, the SECAM Atari 800XL does not have an RF modulator.
 The only video output is therefore the 6-pin 240° DIN Monitor socket.

-A curiosity: at the location marked "Switch box", there is actually a switch inside the computer with two positions to choose: colour or black & white.
+A curiosity: at the location marked "Switch box", there is actually a hole.
+Other models include here the RCA plug for the RF antenna video signal.
+On this model, the hole allows easy access to a switch inside the computer, with two positions to choose: colour or black & white.

 {2} This is a simplified version of reality.
 The "Y" signal contains not only the luminance of the image but also the horizontal and vertical synchronisation signals.